See also: our list of 'Christmas Card Sayings and Expressions'.

-It is often assumed that the carol's lyric portrays the wish that jovial gentlemen might enjoy repose and tranquility.
+It is often assumed that the carol's lyric portrays the wish that jovial gentlemen might enjoy repose and tranquillity.
 The punctuation of the song suggests otherwise though - it's 'God rest ye merry, gentlemen', not 'God rest ye, merry gentlemen'.
 In this context 'to rest' doesn't mean 'to repose' but 'to keep, or remain as you are' - like the 'rest' in 'rest assured'.

 'Rest ye merry' means 'remain peacefully content' and the carol contains the wish that God should grant that favour to gentlemen (gentlewomen were presumably busy in the kitchen).
 It isn't the 'rest' that is being given but the 'merry'.
 Anyone misreading that comma is in good company though.
 God Rest Ye Merry, Gentlemen was the carol that Dickens was referring to in A Christmas Carol: